-To improve capital investment performance, executives need to understand where risk lies – not just in individual projects, but across the entire portfolio.
+To improve capital investment performance and maintain business continuity, executives and top management need to understand where risk lies – not just in individual projects, but across the entire portfolio.

 Most finance teams have the top-line financial metrics of their capital project portfolio at their fingertips.
-But the same cannot be said for risk.
+But the same cannot be said for quantifying risks.
+Risk management processes are often limited to the core elements of a project rather than viewing risk management strategically.

 Capital project enterprise risk is essentially a black box.
 Organisations with hundreds of millions of dollars invested in capital projects have only a vague idea of where enterprise risk lies across their portfolio – because their current portfolio risk management approach relies on a very shaky assumption.